 Technology - Risk 1

-We rely on the use of our, and our third-party service providers' information technology.
+We rely on the use of our and our third-party service providers' information technology.
 Any significant failure, inadequacy, interruption or data security incident impacting our information technology and websites, or those of our third-party service providers, could have an adverse effect on our business, prospects, results of operations, financial condition or cash flows.

-We increasingly rely on information technology systems to process, transmit and store electronic information, including on our e-commerce website and other platforms and applications.
-Our ability to effectively manage our business and coordinate the manufacturing, sourcing, distribution, sale and marketing of our products depends on the reliability and capacity of these systems.
-The failure of our information technology systems or those of our vendors and service providers to operate properly or effectively, problems with transitioning to upgraded or replacement systems, or difficulty in integrating new systems would adversely affect our business operations.
-Our information technology systems and those of our vendors and service providers may be susceptible to outages due to fire, floods, power loss, telecommunications failures, hardware failures, user errors, breaches and cybersecurity threats including ransomware and other events.
+Our information technology systems and those of our vendors and service providers may be susceptible to outages due to fire, floods, power loss, telecommunications failures, hardware failures, user errors, breaches and cybersecurity threats including social engineering, phishing, social media breaches, ransomware and other events.
 These outages could disrupt our general corporate functions and the manufacturing and distribution operations of our third-party vendors and could cause information, including data related to customer or consumer orders, to be lost or delayed, reduce demand for our products and cause our sales to decline.
 Further, our e-commerce websites serve as an extension of our marketing strategies by introducing potential new consumers to our brand, product offerings and enhanced content.
-Due to the importance of our e-commerce operations, we are vulnerable to website downtime and other technical failures.
+Due to the importance of our and our retailers' e-commerce operations, we are vulnerable to website downtime and other technical failures.
 Our failure to successfully respond to these risks in a timely manner could reduce sales and harm our reputation.
 In addition, if changes in technology cause our information technology systems to become obsolete, or if our information technology systems are inadequate to handle our growth, we could lose customers and consumers.
 Our and our third-party service providers' technology systems and websites have experienced outages in the past which have disrupted our operations.
 Any significant disruption in our technology systems or websites could harm our reputation and brand, cause us to incur significant costs and have a material adverse effect on our business, financial condition, and results of operations.
-Our insurance policies may not cover any or all of the resulting financial losses or broader damage to our reputation.
+Our insurance policies, or the insurance policies of our service providers and vendors, may not cover any or all of the financial losses, and costs related to operational impacts, reputational harm, regulatory inquiries, or long-term business effects may follow such disruptions.

 Production